Mar-Issah/PERN-Todo-List/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/awesomeFeature`)
+2. Create your Feature Branch (`git checkout -b feature/awesomeFeature`).
-3. Commit your Changes (`git commit -m 'Added some awesome features'`)
+3. Commit your Changes (`git commit -m 'Added some awesome features'`).
-4. Push to the Branch (`git push origin feature/awesomeFeature`)
+4. Push to the Branch (`git push origin feature/awesomeFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.
    <br>

 <!-- LICENSE -->